JasonParentEAB/tutorial/README.md

     return render(request, 'organizations/home.html')
 ```

-Lastly, open the urls.py folder in the tutorial folder and adjust the URL configuration as shown.
+Lastly, open the *urls.py* file in the *tutorial* folder and adjust the URL configuration as shown.

 ```python
 # tutorial/urls.py